emagiz/emdocs/mds/referenceguide/transform-from-date-time.md

 ###
 Pattern to use for formatting the output of a date/time data type.
 The pattern is created based on your date, time, timezone, and delimiters selection.
 You can create your own custom format by using the generated pattern as a starting point.

-More information about the pattern format syntax can be found in the <u><a href="http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html" target="_blank">Documentation</a></u>
+More information about the pattern format syntax can be found in the <u><a href="http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html" target="_blank">External documentation</a></u>

 ###
 Date/time and zone format delimiter